 - Only one forbidden substance in your blood.

-At the end of the day, it doesn’t matter how many DUI cases are dismissed.
-All that matters is whether you can get YOUR case dismissed, or not.
-And the official statistics clearly show — more than enough DUI cases are dismissed each year for you to have all the chances to win yours as well.
-It all depends on your -actions, the exact circumstances, and a bit of luck.
+Official statistics clearly show that more than enough DUI cases are dismissed each year, so you have every chance to win yours.
+It all depends on your actions, the exact circumstances, and a bit of luck.

 We hope you found this guide on the percentage of DUI cases that get dismissed helpful.
-If you need a criminal lawyer, use our “find a lawyer” web app.
+Use our “find a lawyer” web app if you need a criminal lawyer.